nicupavel/pipehttp/README.md

 Applications might not flush stdout so their output might not be visible to *ph* imediatelly.
 For example in grep case use ```grep --line-buffered``` to fix this.
 Also applications might dump multiple lines of text at once which *ph* will see it as a single line or block.
 When changing ```stdin_output``` dinamically using the REST API the next *ph* commands in a pipe chain will no longer get output from the modified *ph* instance.
 This might *be or not be* what you intended.

 ## Examples
-- Continously run a program and save last 10 output lines to buffer:
+- Continously run a program and keep last 10 output lines in buffer:

     ```# cat /dev/zero | xargs --null sh -c "sudo hddtemp /dev/sda /dev/sdb ; sleep 5" | ph -l 10 ```

 - Monitor and keep last 2000 of log entries

     ```# journalctl -f | ph -l 2000```

-- Monitor a file and keep only 100 lines:
+- Monitor a file and keep only last 100 lines:

     ```# tail -f /var/log/syslog | ph -l 100```

 - Pipe multiple *ph* commands with different rates and buffer size.
 With command below 100k lines will be held available on port 8000 with 1 message per second and only plugdev messages will be shown on port 8001 instance at a rate of 1 per minute: